PhyloCanvas/phylocanvas.github.io/src/md/docs.md

 # Documentation Home

 Welcome to the Phylocanvas documentation site.
+Please note that this site is intended for web developers and assumes a knowledge of modern web development workflow practises.
 These pages detail how to use the Phylocanvas version 2 and above, but [the v1.x docs](/v1.x) are still available.

 ## Sections